Adult Education Program

 Adult Education classes are non-credit and are provided at no cost to learners who qualify.
 Students acquire basic academic skills that assist them in transitioning to employment, further training or education.
 Eligibility requirements vary by program.

-Classes may be held in a variety of locations including churches, businesses, schools, libraries, and housing projects.
-Contact one of the major learning sites listed below for more information.
+Classes are held at various locations.
+Contact one of the learning sites listed below for more information.

 |301 Avenue of the Cities, East Moline